kobanium/Ray/README.md

 Ray has some options :

---playout 3000    Setting the total number of playouts per move (3000 PO/move).
+Setting the total number of playouts per move (3000 PO/move).
 Default is 10000.

+    ./ray --playout 3000

---time 1800       Ray plays with time settings 30:00 (1800 seconds).
+Ray plays with time settings 30:00 (1800 seconds).

+    ./ray --time 1800

---size 13         Ray runs on 13x13.
+Ray runs on 13x13.
 Default is 19x19 (Maximum is also 19x19).
 You can ignore it if GTP sends 'boardsize' command.

+    ./ray --size 13

---const-time 5    Ray considers 5 seconds each move.
+Ray considers 5 seconds each move.

+    ./ray --const-time 5

---thread 4        Setting the number of threads.
+Setting the number of threads.
 Default is 1 (Maximun is 32).

+    ./ray --thread 4

---komi 7.5        Setting komi value.
+Setting komi value.
 Default is 6.5.
 You can ignore this command if GTP sends 'komi' command.

+    ./ray --komi 7.5

---handicap 4      Setting the number of handicap stones for test.
+Setting the number of handicap stones for test.
 This makes Ray ignore komi command from GTP.

+    ./ray --handicap 4

---reuse-subtree   This makes Ray use subtree if it exist.
+This makes Ray use subtree if it exist.
 Default is off.
 This command saves Ray's remaining time.

+    ./ray --reuse-subtree

---pondering       This makes Ray think during the opponent's turn.
+This makes Ray think during the opponent's turn.
 (Automatically, this command turns 'reuse-subtree mode' on)

+    ./ray --pondering

---tree-size       Setting the number of uct nodes.
+Setting the number of uct nodes.
 Default is 16384.
-If you
-                  want to run Ray with many threads and a long time setting, I recommend you to use this command.
+If you want to run Ray with many threads and a long time setting, I recommend you to use this command.
 The number of nodes must be 2^n.

+    ./ray --tree-size

---no-debug        Ray never print Ray's log.
+Ray never print Ray's log.

+    ./ray --no-debug

---superko         Ray avoids positional-superko move.
+Ray avoids positional-superko move.

+    ./ray --superko

 e.g.